 I specialize in mixing, engineering, and producing singles, EP's, and LP's for independent artists and bands.

-I've worked in music and recording for almost 20 years.
+I've worked in music, songwriting, and recording for over 20 years.
 Those who know and have worked with me would describe me as passionate about people, music, and getting the song to feel right.

 I'm looking forward to working with you!